 Food scraps, spoiled food, food-soiled paper, and yard trimmings and plants – collectively known as organics or organic waste – comprise almost one-third of the waste that the NYC Department of Sanitation collects.
 Instead of throwing away organics as garbage, separate it for composting so it can enrich our environment, not damage it.

-New Yorkers can recycle organic waste three ways:
+New Yorkers can recycle organic waste four ways:

 1. Be part of Sanitation’s Organics Collection Pilot Program;